 Ghee or clarified butter is produced by simmering the butter on a slow flame.
 The process is continued until the milk solids separate leaving behind a rich golden aromatic liquid fat.
-This liquid fat or ghee can be consumed in both cooked and uncooked form.
+This liquid fat or ghee can be consumed in both cooked and uncooked forms.

-Factors that make Ghee so Supremely Nutritious
+what is Ghee in Cooking: Factors that make Ghee Supremely Nutritious

-Considered to be fattening, ghee was rather avoided until recently, when some nutritionist took up the baton to reclaim the glory of ghee in our diet.
+Considered to be fattening, ghee was rather avoided until recently, when some nutritionists took up the baton to reclaim the glory of ghee in our diet.
 Slowly, several scientific research proved what is ghee in cooking.
 It was found that ghee contains all the vital vitamins, antioxidants, healthy fats, beta carotene, and much more that are good for our health.
 It is the cooking procedure of ghee that makes all the difference.
 Let us see how…

 Why NEW ZEALAND?